 The main types of lipoproteins are:

-Having a low level of LDL cholesterol and a high level of HDL cholesterol is desirable for lowering your risk of developing plaques and coronary artery disease.
+Having a low level of LDL cholesterol and a high level of HDL cholesterol is desirable for lowering your risk of developing plaque and coronary artery disease.

 You may have high LDL cholesterol as a result of genetic makeup or lifestyle choices, or both.
 Your genes can give you cells that don’t remove LDL cholesterol from your blood efficiently or a liver that produces too much cholesterol as VLDL particles.
 Your genetic makeup can also result in too few HDL particles.